DejanJoksimovic/jsScript/README.md

 PropsWithChildren can be used with type argument
 ## ComponentPropsWithoutRef<argumentType> can be use to type html button element
 ## Omit in typescript is 'extending' the type and ommiting certain part of the type
+## 2 rules of hooks
+- always use those within react component (function)
+- do not use hooks conditionally (expect for use and useContext hooks)

+Hooks rely on order of rendering (expect for use and useContext hooks), so if a hook is skipped, it will break the implementation

+useContext and use are stored in separate part in the memory
+## When context is changed, all children components will rerender.
+To stop this, useMemo can be used for first child component (if context is used on third level for example).
+Also we can use children prop (and extract provider to custom component) for all children components, this way only third level component will be rerendered.
+The reason for this is that children is only a prop, it is not a jsx that will create fiber components
+## useRef
+With this hook we create a mutable value that exist for the lifetime of the component